IQSS/dataverse-frontend/README.md

 We run tests on every pull request and merge to ensure that the application is always stable and functional.
 You can find the CI workflow in the `.github/workflows/test.yml` file.

+CI checks include:

+- **Unit Tests:** We run all unit tests to ensure that the application's components work as expected.
+- **Integration Tests:** We run integration tests to ensure that the application communicates correctly with external systems.
+- **E2E Tests:** We run e2e tests to ensure that the application's behavior is correct from the user's perspective.
+- **Accessibility Tests:** We run checks to ensure that the application is accessible and that it meets the highest standards for accessibility compliance.
+- **Code Coverage:** We check the test coverage to ensure that the application is well-tested and that new code is covered by tests.

 ### Test coverage

 We aim for high test coverage, especially in critical areas of the application, like user workflows or complex components.